eliot-akira/sass-guide/README.md

 ## Syntax & Formatting

-Two (2) spaces for indent, no tabs
+Two spaces for indent, no tabs

 Max 80-characters per line

+Open bracket on same line as selector; close bracket on its own line

 One rule per line

-Open bracket on same line as selector; close bracket on its own line
+No space before colon; one space after

 Blank line between selector blocks

-No space before colon; one space after

 ## Sass features

 Use of variables, @extend and @include

+Maximum three levels of nesting

-Pseudo-selectors as child rules - hover, active, focus
+Modifiers and pseudo-selectors as child rules: hover, active, focus

 Responsive: breakpoints, media query mixins